hjk1995/specx-bot/templates/commands/specify.md

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

-7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).
+8. Report completion with branch name, spec file path, checklist results, persona contributions (if applicable), and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).

 **NOTE:** The script creates and checks out the new branch and initializes the spec file before writing.